 Pre Kindergarten 3 year and 4 year old Curriculum

-Starting this year, Saint Mary, Star of the Sea School is introducing a new Montessori and Catechesis of the Good Shepherd curriculum and approach for the Pre-Kindergarten program for the 3 and 4 year old children.
+Saint Mary, Star of the Sea School began a Montessori curriculum and approach for the Pre-Kindergarten program for the 3 and 4 year old children in 2017.
 Maria Montessori (1870-1952) was a faithful Catholic woman with a brilliant mind.
 She was the first Italian woman to achieve a medical degree and went on to study and observe children and their developmental and educational needs.
 In her life and work, she discovered that young children absorb everything in their environment like sponges.
 If introduced to materials that are developmentally appropriate in an environment of order, peace, and concentration, children flourish and take joy in learning.
 A Montessori approach to education guides children towards joyful learning, independence, freedom, and self-discipline.

 The Montessori classroom at Saint Mary´s has five categories of materials: Practical Life, Sensorial, Language, Math, and Cultural (which includes geography and science).
 The Catechesis of the Good Shepherd Curriculum uses the Montessori approach to introduce children to prayer, the life of Jesus, the Mass and Liturgy, the Parables of the Kingdom, especially the Good Shepherd, Baptism, the Paschal Mysteries, and the geography of Israel and the city of of Jerusalem.
 At the beginning of the year, we lay a groundwork of grace & courtesy that teaches the children how to respect their teachers, friends, and materials.
 We practice self-control, patience, and good manners that allow the children to peacefully learn together.
 The children are free to choose materials once they have been introduced through a lesson by the teacher.